Skip to main content

 (H) Certificates.

-Except for individuals who have been convicted of or pleaded guilty to, a disqualifying offense set forth in paragraph (C) of this rule, a waiver agency may employ an applicant or continue to employ an employee in a position involving providing HCBS to an individual, and an individual may choose to receive services from an applicant or independent provider, if the applicant, employee or independent provider has been issued either of the following:
+Except for individuals who have been convicted of or pleaded guilty to, a disqualifying offense set forth in paragraph (C) of this rule, a waiver agency may employ an applicant, continue to employ an employee, or utilize a subcontractor in a position involving providing HCBS to an individual, and an individual may choose to receive services from an applicant or independent provider, if the applicant, employee, subcontractor, or independent provider has been issued either of the following:

 (1) A certificate of qualification for employment issued by a court of common pleas with competent jurisdiction pursuant to section 2953.25 of the Revised Code; or